wombleton/gitlaw-nz/acts/P/Plant Variety Rights Act 1987.md

     (6) Every person who acts in contravention of [section 31(2)][35] commits an offence.

-    (7) Every person who commits an offence against this Act shall be liable on summary conviction to a fine not exceeding $1,000\.
+    (7) Every person who commits an offence against this Act shall be liable on conviction to a fine not exceeding $1,000\.

     (8) _Amendment(s) incorporated in the [Act(s)][61]._

     Compare: 1973 No 37 s 35

+    Section 37(7): amended, on 1 July 2013, by [section 413][62] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 38 Regulations